Glebochko/Cpp_to_Pascal_rewriter/README.md

 # Cpp to Pascal rewriter

-In nash progect we have create a new technological utility, that perepisivaet your udobniy C plus plus code into a very bad Pascal code for Kalmykov
+In nash project we have create a new technological utility, that perepisivaet your udobniy C plus plus code into a very bad Pascal code for Kalmykov

 # Developers